muguira-james/muguira-james.github.io/_posts/2018-10-18-React-and-Jest.md

 {% endhighlight %}

 Jest uses a "Describe() test(), ..., test()" structure.
-You describe in a high level way what is tested and the fillin individual tests.
+You describe in a high level way what is tested and then fill in individual tests.
 The above code creates a DOM div element and tries to render the app on that div.
 If it renders with error the test passes.
 The next test is more involved: we define a small graph with a vertex named "Olivia" and a single relationship between Olivia and Tom.
 The test checks to make sure the output DOM contains a single node of class of graph-vertex.

 {% highlight ruby %}